conormcafee/mitso-marketing/site/content/team.md

     imgSwap: /assets/ciara-hover.jpg
     linkedin: 'https://www.linkedin.com/in/ciara-boylan'
     name: Ciara Boylan
-    psst: Psst...
+    psst: >-
+      Psst...
+Ciara is the first to lighten the mood if things get too serious!
+      What you also may not know about Ciara is that she was the first intern in Enterprise Rent-A-Car Ireland to achieve the Management Qualification Interview.
     what: >-
       I assist the team with enhancing clients’ marketing campaigns and coordinate internal marketing to increase online traffic and generate leads.
     when: >-
-      I joined MiTSO in March 2019 as a placement student.
-I am currently studying MSc Marketing in Queen’s University Belfast.
+      I joined MiTSO in March 2019 as a placement student and I am currently studying MSc Marketing in Queen’s University Belfast.
     where: >-
-      I spent my undergraduate placement with Enterprise Rent-A-Car in Dublin Airport becoming the first intern in Ireland to achieve the Management Qualification Interview.
+      I spent my undergraduate placement with Enterprise Rent-A-Car in Dublin Airport, focusing on providing a service for their VIP Emerald customers.
       Following my graduation from Business Management with a first class honours, I completed an internship with Allen & Overy in their Digital Marketing Team.
-    why: I love marketing
+    why: >-
+      I enjoy providing clients with solutions, it improves their brand and future prospects.
 ---